earlgay/composer-dataflow-time-limit/README.md

 ```

 5. Go to the Dataflow console, and you should see "Canceled" under the "Status" column for the job that was created.
 If so, dataflow-time-limit successfully canceled the job.

+## FAQ

+-   **Q:** I am receiving an error: `Unable to obtain list of dataflow jobs.`
+-   **A:** Ensure the Dataflow API is actually enabled: `gcloud services enable dataflow.googleapis.com`.
+The service also assumes Cloud Composer is using a service account that has permission to cancel dataflow jobs.
+The particular service account in use can be checked through: `gcloud composer environments describe [COMPOSER_ENVIRONMENT_NAME]--location [REGION] | grep serviceAccount`.